RELATIONSHIP WITH FOOD

 That’s why we need to make sure you can spot diet culture being perpetuated by people cashing in on it.
 Together, we can call them out, and help the world to see that dieting is not the answer.

-For more on ending dieting, check out my FREE download.
+For more on ending dieting and how to start intuitive eating, check out my FREE download.

 - Anderson, James W., et al. “Long-term weight-loss maintenance: a meta-analysis of US studies–.”
 The American journal of clinical nutrition 74.5 (2001): 579-584.

 - Rothblum, E. D. (2018).
 Slim chance for permanent weight loss.
 Archives of Scientific Psychology, 6(1), 63-69. doi:10.1037/arc0000043

 RELATIONSHIP WITH FOOD Why you don’t need to stop eating sugar to improve your health KATHERINE KIMBER, Registered Dietitian March 3rd 2019First it was salt.
 Then fat.
 Then carbohydrates.
 Now we're told to stop eating sugar.
 All these foods have been demonised at...read more